-Pablo Picasso, born on this day in 1881, was arguably the most famous artist of modern times.
+Pablo Picasso, born in 1881, was arguably the most famous artist of modern times.
 A name synonymous with a rare and revolutionary genius, he was a high-spirited, gifted and difficult man who, it was rumoured, could draw before he could speak.

 ‘Others have seen what is and asked why.
 I have seen what could be and asked why not.’

-He was also quick to see things differently and create accordingly, and in 1907, along with fellow artist, George Braques, invented Cubism, in which images were torn up and rebuilt as a distorted visual that shifted standards and perceptions.
+He was also quick to see things differently and create accordingly.
+In 1907, along with fellow artist George Braques, he invented Cubism, in which images were torn up and rebuilt as a distorted visual that shifted standards and perceptions.
 By tearing up the rule book, Picasso created not just a new style, but the very freedom and space for other people to do the same.

-As art for art’s sake will always lack a certain depth, so unnecessary change can seem gimmicky and alienating.
+As art for art’s sake will always lack a certain depth, unnecessary change can likewise seem gimmicky and alienating.
 Being change ready, for example, is an important foundation on which to begin to design and implement a new solution, so don’t waste time rearranging surfaces when it’s the substance of the change that matters.

-‘success is dangerous.
+‘Success is dangerous.
 One begins to copy oneself, and to copy oneself is more dangerous than to copy others.
 It leads to sterility.’

 Of course, nobody wants to be struggling, but staying competitive means keeping a healthy awareness that if you don’t change, maybe another company will.
 A little bit of dissatisfaction can keep your competitive edge sharper than most, and to be self-critical is to keep yourself open to opportunities that others might miss.
 We are all a work in progress.